-and divergence have been found independent of the plate velocity, we have found a dependence on this velocity of the maximum amplitude of displacement reached during steady motion in flutter conditions.
+It is important to point out that, although the onset of flutter and the transition between flutter and divergence have been found independent of the plate velocity, we have found a dependence on this velocity of the maximum amplitude of displacement reached during steady motion in flutter conditions.
 This dependence is connected with the attainment of the stick/slip condition $\dot{C}p^r \leq \varepsilon$, in the sense that the smaller is the velocity, the earlier the stick condition is attained and the oscillation inverted.
-This behaviour is consistent with the fact that the velocity of the plate is essential to satisfy the sliding condition and ensures the validity of the linearized analysis to capture the onset of the instability.
+This behavior is consistent with the fact that the velocity of the plate is essential to satisfy the sliding condition and ensures the validity of the linearized analysis to capture the onset of the instability.
 It is clear that the effects of the instability become more 'intense' when the velocity of the plate is increased.
 These observations are fully confirmed by the numerical simulations of the nonlinear equations (7), so that a comparison between theoretical predictions and measured values is reported in Fig. 13.